yuhaigiub/20127032-20127605-20127679-20127364/Quang/README.md

 - Error showing character fixed
 - Sleep function to slow down the speed of Tank
+- Showing person immediately
-- Some functions to set the Console Screen but somehow does't work??
+- Some functions to modify the Console Screen but somehow does't work??
-- New print error of the Tank on the Console Screen
+- New print error of the Tank on the Console Screen (fixed)